 - Failure to retain – It costs more to close new leads than it does to retain prior customers.
 And happy customers are paying customers.
 Companies that fail to work on customer service and retention will slow the cash flow.

-There are two schools of thought on this.
-Raise as much money as possible and raise enough money to last a short period of time.
+There are two schools of thought on this: raise as much money as possible or raise enough money to last a short period of time.
 The second is the most common, so I’m going to focus on that.

 Now that you’ve figured out how much you’ll need, add another 40%.
-This 40% is known as “Augustine’s Law”, named after a project manager in the 80s who discovered 40% was the average cost overrun for his projects.
-And if you know anything about startups it’s they never go the way you expect.
+This 40% is known as “Augustine’s Law”, named after a project manager in the 80s who discovered that 40% was the average cost overrun for his projects.
+And if you know anything about startups, you’ll know they never go the way you expect.

 - Venture capitalists – Investors who come in with the big money, but they also take a bit more of your company.